• Skip to primary navigation

 When was the last time you slipped into silence and experienced nature?

 Your assignment this week: Find a few minutes a day to spend a few minutes outside.
-Even if you only have time to venture into your back yard, I encourage you to BE still and quiet and experience the nature world.
+Even if you only have time to venture into your backyard, I encourage you to BE still and quiet and experience the natural world.

 Then, come back and share with us below what lessons you learned from the natural world.